Government priorities for health

 More information

-Read more about what Pharmac considers when deciding whether to fund a medicine, vaccine or related product.
+Factors for Consideration – what we consider when deciding whether to fund a medicine, vaccine, or related product.